marcelvigneault1420/DrinkingGameQuarantine/README.md

 ```
 TOKEN=Ng1NwMjDTjkU3NTEyMzg1MU4.ueMf5q.lZPAjpLXnOzbQTbK7GWt36Cubtg
 ```

+- Run the command `$ npm start` at the root of the project

 #### How to get a token and add a bot to your channel

 - Go to `https://discordapp.com/developers/applications`